StrangeBeeCorp/docs/docs/thehive/download/index.md

 If you are running an operating system based on RedHat or Fedora, TheHive can be installed by following the steps in the [**Step-by-Step Installation Guide**](../installation/step-by-step-installation-guide.md).
 These steps will guide you through the necessary configurations and prerequisites to get TheHive fully operational.

-> **Note:** Make sure to select the correct RPM tab when following the step-by-step instructions to ensure the proper commands are used.
+!!!
+Info "Note: Make sure to select the correct RPM tab when following the step-by-step instructions to ensure the proper commands are used."

 &nbsp;